 - 7. Reconnect the igniter wire. - 8.
-Turn gas supply on and refer to the Lighting Instructions. - With the burner lit, check the gas control valve/thermostat supply line, two piece wire connector, manifold tube, and pilot tube connections for leaks.
+Turn gas supply on and refer to the Lighting Instructions. - 9.
+With the burner lit, check the gas control valve/thermostat supply line, manifold component block, manifold tube, and pilot tube connections for leaks.
 Check for leaks by brushing on an approved noncorrosive leak detection solution.
 Bubbles forming indicate a leak.
 Correct any leak found.
 IMPORTANT: All leaks must be fixed immediately. - 10.
 Replace the outer door.